The Challenge

 The Result & Impact

-3. Scale: Over 11,000 sessions per month and growing — making VRelax a leader in VR mental wellness.
+Scale: Over 11,000 sessions per month [internal usage analytics, 2025] and growing - making VRelax a leader in VR mental wellness.

 Winner of the Prix Galien MedTech Innovation Award, widely considered the “Nobel Prize” of medical technology.